 How do you begin to discuss pelvic floor problems, such as bulging, leaking or difficulty with urination or bowel movements, with your health care provider?

-These tools offer ways to start the conversation with your doctor.
+Tips for Talking with your Doctor and Get Prepped for Your First Visit offer ways to start the conversation with your doctor.
 They can help you get the words out and make this sensitive topic a little easier to discuss.
 Even if you don’t fill in the answers ahead of time, think about the questions.

 If you are leaking or bulging this is not a “normal” part of growing older.
 Take a step towards learning about treatment options.
 Talk with your health care provider.
 PFDs are not something you need to live with.
 Effective help is available through the services of a urogyn.